 - Time: The time given is 3 hours and 30 minutes for the entire test.
-The test contains a total of 6 sections with a 10-minute break provided after the completion of the second section.
+The test contains six sections with a 10-minute break provided after the completion of the second section.

 - Time per section: Each test is provided with a particular time limit.
-The Analytical Writing Test is divided into 2 sections.
+The Analytical Writing Test is divided into two sections.
 Each section must be answered in 30 minutes.
-The first section involves the analysis of a problem while the second one involves the analysis of an argument.
-Similarly, the Verbal Reasoning Test is divided into two sections with a total of 25 questions per section.
+The first section involves analyzing a problem, while the second one involves the analysis of an argument.
+Similarly, the Verbal Reasoning Test is divided into two sections, 25 questions per section.
 The time provided is 35 minutes for each section.
 As for the Quantitative Analysis Test, there are two sections again with 25 questions each.
 The time provided for each section is 40 minutes.

 - Order of the tests: The Analytical Writing Test is always the first part of the GRE General Exam.
 However, the other two tests may arrive in any order.

-Candidates are allowed to skip and return to questions in the sections provided under Verbal Reasoning and Quantitative Reasoning.
+Candidates can skip and return to questions in the sections provided under Verbal Reasoning and Quantitative Reasoning.
 The answers can also be changed if needed.

 The Computer-Delivered Test:

 - Time: The time provided for the Computer-Delivered GRE General Test is 3 hours and 45 minutes.
-There are 6 sections in the test with a 10-minute break being provided after the completion of the third section.
+There are six sections in the test, with a 10-minute break being provided after the completion of the third section.

 - Order of the tests: The Analytical Writing Test is always the first, while the others may appear in any order.
-This is why even the Research Section or the Unscored Section must be treated as scored sections, in order to complete the test on time.
+This is why even the Research Section or the Unscored Section must be treated as scored sections to complete the test on time.

 The Scoring System for the GRE

-The scores of the GRE General Test are valid for up to 5 years from the date of testing, after which you must take part in the test again if needed.
+The GRE General Test scores are valid for up to 5 years from the date of testing, after which you must take part in the test again if needed.
 These are the following scoring patterns for the GRE General Test:

 - Verbal Reasoning: 130-170 with an increment of 1 point.